 Fish migration excursion for interested parties at Lieversche Diep on Sunday 29 June

-On Sunday, June 29, the Noorderzijlvest Water Authority is organizing an excursion on fish migration, in collaboration with Sportvisserij Nederland.
-Between 1:00 and 3:00 p.m., our fish experts will tell visitors all about the remarkable journey of migratory fish.
-These fish swim from the Wadden Sea and Lauwersmeer to the streams of Drenthe to reproduce.
-It is a journey that presents quite a few challenges.
+On Sunday, 29 June, Noorderzijlvest Water Authority is organising an excursion on fish migration, in collaboration with Sportvisserij Nederland (Dutch Angling Association).
+Between 13:00 and 15:00, our fish experts will tell visitors all about the remarkable journey of migratory fish.
+These fish swim from the Wadden Sea and lake Lauwersmeer to the streams of Drenthe to reproduce.
+It’s a journey fraught with challenges.

-On the banks of the stream, ecologist Edwin van der Pouw Kraan shows you the measures water authority the water authority to reconnect migratory fish with the streams of Drenthe.
-These include making weirs pumping stations'fish-passable' and redesigning the Lieversche Diep to create better conditions for migrating fish.
+On the banks of the stream, ecologist Edwin van der Pouw Kraan shows you the measures taken by the water authority to reconnect migratory fish with the streams of Drenthe.
+These include making weirs and pumping stations 'fish-passable' and redesigning the Lieversche Diep to create better conditions for migrating fish.

 Return of the sea trout?

-A little further on, Marcus de Boer from Sportvisserij Nederland talks about the possible return of sea trout to the Drenthe stream.
-The construction of gravel beds and the shallowing of the stream should help in this regard.
-This will create the oxygen-rich environment that trout need to lay their eggs.
-He also hopes to show a number of fish species that live in the stream.
+A little further on, Marcus de Boer of Sportvisserij Nederland (Dutch Angling Association) the potential return of sea trout to the Drenthe stream.
+The creation of gravel beds and the shallowing of the stream should help achieve this.
+This will create the oxygen-rich habitat that the trout need to lay their eggs.
+He also hopes to showcase a number of fish species that live in the stream.

 Want to know more?